PrimeHub

 Memory Setting

-If you want to record more job history, please increase/add the memory setting in helm_override/primehub.yaml
+If you want to record more job history, please increase/add the memory setting in helm_override/primehub.yaml, for example:

 Design